-A mobile stroke unit (MSU) is a specialized ambulance or other emergency medical vehicle that is equipped with a CereTom® CT (computed tomography) scanner.
-The mobile unit with diagnostic CT imaging capabilities allows the team onboard to quickly assess whether a patient is having a stroke caused by a blood clot or hemorrhage.
+A mobile stroke unit (MSU) is a standard-sized specialized ambulance that is equipped with a CereTom® CT (computed tomography) scanner.
+The mobile unit with diagnostic CT imaging capabilities allows the team aboard to quickly assess whether a patient is having a stroke caused by a blood clot or hemorrhage.
 If it is determined to be caused by a blood clot, the clot-buster tPA (tissue plasminogen activator) can be administered immediately.

-Samsung’s CereTom is the only true portable CT scanner available on the market today for this application and is the critical component in a mobile stroke unit.
-All existing Mobile Stroke Unit Programs are equipped with a CereTom and demand continues to grow worldwide for this exciting technology.
+NeuroLogica’s CereTom is solid state head CT and the critical component of a Mobile Stroke Unit.
+There are over 30 Mobile Stroke Unit Programs that are equipped with a CereTom and demand continues to grow worldwide for this exciting technology.

 Ebinger, M., et al. (2014a) “Effect of the use of ambulance-based thrombolysis on time to thrombolysis in acute ischemic stroke: A randomized clinical trial”,JAMA, 311(16), 1622–1631; Available from: http://doi.org/10.1001/jama.2014.2850